AlexanderKidd/FactoidL/README.md

 open and accessible to all so they can quickly and accurately gauge how truthful the content they are reading is compared to public human knowledge.

-## How To Contribute
-You can contact us at the official email: factoidlproject@gmail.com

-We'd love to have those interested/experienced in Natural Language Processing (NLP) areas, like semantic search.
-Currently, we are focused on building a Google Chrome extension, a mobile app (PWA), and an Electron app for desktop.

-You can also spread the love on [Twitter](https://twitter.com/FactoidL)!

 ## How To Use
 The easiest way to use FactoidL is to add the [Chrome Extension](https://chrome.google.com/webstore/detail/factoidl-beta/kilmdgadjedfbopcfbffaeodhamgiadp).